 You can usually reach me at 250-791-9206.

-NOTE: Two of our five weekly October venues will be occupied on the 15th and 22nd.
-Phone me if you need directions to our backup venue.
+NOTE: Two of our five weekly October venues are occupied on the 15th and 22nd.
+On those days we will be at our garage alternative in 108 Mile.
+Call me me if you need directions.

 Summer evening Circle in 100 Mile House Photo: Illy

 Typically, people gather to drum in drum "circles" with others from the surrounding community.
 The drum circle offers equality because there is no head or tail.
 It includes people of all ages.
 The main objective is to share rhythm and get in tune with each other and themselves.
 To form a group consciousness.
 To entrain and resonate.
 By entrainment, I mean that a new voice, a collective voice, emerges from the group as they drum together.